thbst16/dotnet-statiq-beckshome-blog/input/posts/mermaid-in-statiq.md

 **Flowchart**

-Mermaid enables you to use all the major flowchart shapes and to put toghether some pretty complex mappings, including cross-flow dependencies.
+Mermaid enables you to use all the major flowchart shapes and to put together some pretty complex mappings, including cross-flow dependencies.
 The example below is a simplified technology selection process.

 <pre data-enlighter-language="md">
 flowchart LR